vvssttkk/dst/README.md

 example structure project repo for ds
 --------

-in this repo u can look at default structure for data science projects
+in this repo u can look at default template for DS or ML projects

 similar libs:
 * [cookiecutter](https://github.com/drivendata/cookiecutter-data-science)